mobluse/xscreensaver/README.md

 Look up your screensavers and preview.
 It doesn't work to just run the screensaver program because it then uses an invisible screen.

 ## Screensaver Temperature
-It shows the CPU-temperature and it is red when increasing, green when unchanged, and blue when sinking, compared to the last second.
+It shows the CPU-temperature and it is red when increasing, green when unchanged, and blue when sinking, compared to the previous second.